Campervan relocations: What to expect and are they worthwhile?

 Also, check the cancellation policy and any other terms and conditions.
 If you have any questions contact the aggregator website before applying for the relocation deal.

-Finally: If the information provided by the aggregator website (and any other information you can find about the rental vehicle or company) is not sufficient to give you comfort that you get (a) a vehicle that is safe and (b) a deal that is worth financially don’t apply for that particular relocation deal.
+Finally, If the information provided by the aggregator website (and any other information you can find about the rental vehicle or company) is not sufficient to give you comfort that you get (a) a safe vehicle and (b) a deal that is worth financially don’t apply for that particular relocation deal.

-What to look out for when picking up the vehicle?
+What should you look out for when picking up the vehicle?

-The pick-up of the relocation vehicle works pretty much the same way as any standard vehicle rental.
+The relocation vehicle’s pick-up works the same way as any standard vehicle rental.
 But it pays to take your time, read the fine print and ask questions.

 Be aware of your hirer’s obligations